sjit123/learn-java/java/java_basics.md

-# Day 1: Hour 1 - Introduction to Java & Setup
+# Introduction to Java & Setup

 Welcome to Java programming!
 Don't worry if you feel a bit nervous, everyone starts somewhere.
 We'll take it step-by-step.